 - Obfuscating Stupidity: Played straight with Jed Clampett in that he isn't as simple as his speech and general appearance implies.
-Also subverted in one episode where officials believe that Jethro must be obfuscating stupidity in an attempt to get out of been conscripted as they cannot believe that anyone could be as stupid as Jethro seems to be.
+Also subverted in one episode where officials believe that Jethro must be doing exactly this in an attempt to get out of getting conscripted as they cannot believe that anyone could be as stupid as Jethro seems to be.

 - Real Life Writes the Plot: Zsa Zsa Gabor guest stars in the movie in the police line-up scene for "A drive-by slapping."
 This is a reference to Gabor's real life arrest for slapping a police officer.

-- Reverse Cerebus Syndrome: The pilot and first few episodes were much more serious in nature and focused on Jed finding a "Maw" for a Elly.
+- Reverse Cerebus Syndrome: The pilot and first few episodes are marginally more serious in nature, focusing on Jed finding a "Maw" for Elly.

-- Same-Sex Triplets: Ellie May mentioned having fought a set of triplets in The Film of the Series.
+- Same-Sex Triplets: Elly May mentioned having fought a set of triplets in The Film of the Series.
 While it was not specifically stated, it's implied the three of them are males.

-- Smarter Than You Look: Although he doesn't have a lot of book learnin', Jed has a lot of natural cunning and perception, and routinely outsmarts people who assume that he's dumb because of his rural upbringing.
+- Smarter Than You Look: Although he doesn't have a lot of book learnin', Jed has a lot of natural cunning and perception, routinely outsmarting people who assume that he's dumb because of his rural upbringing.

 - Spiritual Successor: The Fresh Prince of Bel-Air and The Nanny both followed this show's lead in moving their main characters from what is considered to be a lower class setting to a higher class one.